 Components of Social Learning Theory

-Bandura proposed that there were some key elements that were essential for the social learning process.
+Bandura proposed that some key elements were essential for the social learning process.

 There are three primary types of observational modeling situations: